What is snoring?

 Top ten tips to reduce snoring

-1. Weight loss and exercise – being overweight or having a large neck circumference (>16”) increases the risk of fat pushing down on the throat and worsening snoring.
-Starting a weight loss and exercise programme can significantly reduce snoring in many individuals.
+1. Weight loss and exercise: Being overweight or having a large neck circumference (>16”) increases the risk of fat pushing down on the throat, worsening snoring.
+Going on a weight loss and exercise programme can significantly reduce snoring for many individuals.

-3. Limit Alcohol – drinking alcohol relaxes the airway muscles even more than normal causing further airway collapse and a worsening of the snoring.
-Limit alcohol consumption (for weight loss) and avoid drinking it at least 4hrs before going to bed.
+3. Limit Alcohol: Drinking alcohol relaxes the airway muscles even more than normal, causing further airway collapse, worsening snoring.
+Limit alcohol consumption (also good for weight loss) and avoid drinking it at least 4hrs before going to bed.

-6. Prevent mouth opening – if you know that you snore with your mouth open then it can be helpful to keep it closed during sleep by either using specifically designed adhesive tape or mouth guards.
+6. Prevent mouth opening: If you know that you snore with your mouth open then it can be helpful to keep it closed during sleep by using specifically designed adhesive tape or mouth guards.

 Help For Partners

-2. Notice the noise – when we listen to noise we tend do so with judgment such as whether it is good or bad.
-Snoring is typically judged as bad and therefore promotes stress and wakefulness.
+2. Notice the noise: When we listen to noise we tend do so with judgment, thinking about whether it is good or bad.
+Snoring, typically judged as bad, promotes stress and wakefulness.
 It can therefore be helpful to describe the sound of the noise objectively as you hear it such as “I can hear a rattle, a snort, a whisper, a wheeze” or “It starts soft and gets loud”.
 Describing it in this objective and non judgmental way releases you from its emotional grip and increases the chance of actually sleeping.

-3. Let go of the worries – whilst loud snoring can be sleep disturbing, often it can be our reaction to the noise that keeps us awake.
+3. Let go of the worries: Whilst loud snoring can be sleep-disturbing, it’s often our reaction to the noise that keeps us awake.
 Thoughts such as “I know he is going to start snoring soon!” or “I’m never going to be able to sleep with this noise!” can race around our minds and keep us awake even before any noise has been produced.
 Learning to notice and let go of such unhelpful thoughts when they arrive, can help us to break free from such stressful thinking patterns.
 To do this try pre-fixing the thoughts in your mind with “I am having the thought that…” or welcoming them when they arrive such as “Hello, snoring thoughts” and then gently returning to going back to sleep.
-Choosing to mindfully notice and describe the exact sounds you hear, rather than buying into your minds judgments of the noise can also help.
+Choosing to mindfully notice and describe the exact sounds you hear, rather than buying into your mind’s judgments of the noise can also help.
 For example, the next time you hear snoring, aim to describe the pitch, volume, tempo, crescendo, and other objective characteristics.
-Overtime, responding to snoring in this way can help to lessen its negative impact on your own sleep.
+Overtime, responding to snoring in this way will help lessen its negative impact on your sleep.